 Furthermore, removing any triggers that can cause respiratory problems for your cat or yourself is something that you should do even if your kitty doesn’t suffer from asthma.
 The allergens can cause the development of not only asthma but a number of other respiratory problems.

-Actions like burning scented candles, deodorizing your room with products that contain artificial fragrance, frequently smoking indoors, using strong cleaning products that have harsh chemicals, regularly using your fireplace, using perfumes and hairsprays around your kitty, all these are triggers and can cause an asthma attack in your cat.
+Actions like burning scented candles, deodorizing your room with products that contain artificial fragrance, frequently smoking indoors, using strong cleaning products that have harsh chemicals, regularly using your fireplace, and using perfumes and hairsprays around your kitty all these are triggers and can cause an asthma attack in your cat.

 Regular vet visits and check-ups for parasites are crucial for your kitty’s overall health.
 Furthermore, if your cat has put some weight it may make its breathing more difficult.
 So, ensure your kitty is at its appropriate and healthy weight.

 We mentioned that pollen can be yet another trigger for asthma.
 One thing you can do is avoid letting your cat go outdoors during the pollen production season.